chen0040/spring-security-csrf-java-client-demo/README.md

-# spring-boot-slingshot
+# spring-security-csrf-restful-login-api-demo

-slingshot project with spring boot and spring security and spring data jpa as well as elastic search using jest
+This project contains demo codes on how to facilitate communication between a normal desktop java application and a spring boot web application that has spring security enabled.

 # Setup